HL7/PDDI-CDS/pages/_includes/documentation.md

 ## <span style="color:silver"> 7.2.0 </span> Level 1 Implementation - Warfarin + NSAIDs Knowledge Artifact (semi-structured)

 Figure 2 depicts how a PDDI CDS implementer would translate a minimum information model narrative to a semi-structured knowledge artifact.
-The Level 1 Implementation uses a single CDS service call and response using the `medication-prescribe` Hook.
+The Level 1 Implementation uses a single CDS service call and response using the `medication-prescribe` hook.
 The decision tree results in three warning indicators (i.e., green, orange, red) and contextual factors that MAY be passed to the clinician.
 After processing the CDS Hooks `medication-prescribe`, the CDS service MUST return CDS Hooks Cards that MAY include actions with associated FHIR resources.
 Figure 3 builds on Figure 2 by depicting a Card display example within the order entry workflow.
 The decision points, `medication-prescribe` request, and Card(s) response are discussed further in the sections below.

 <figure class="figure">